kananinirav/AWS-Certified-Cloud-Practitioner-Notes/README.md

 ## Upcoming ⏳

-- Practice Exam With Answer
+- Practice Questions With Answer
 - Exam Guide

 #### If you find the content of this website interesting and helpful, use the “Buy me a Coffee” link below to buy me a coffee.